moses0x/moses0x/README.md

 ### Hi there!

 I'm Moses.
-I work as a frontend engineer in training gi.
+I work as a frontend engineer in training and a student of computer science.

 In my spare time, I’m an autodidact and love to read engineering blogs + watch YouTube videos to see what’s new in the Javascript ecosystem.
 I do open-sourcing.

 I love to work on [solutions](https://github.com/moses0x/) that drive progress and make a tangible impact.
 Having a track record of initiating and leading successful projects & teams; I thrive in challenging, fast-paced environments.